Ann Rutledge: Alleged romantic relationship with Lincoln

 Many of the facts of her life are lost to history, but some historians believe that she was the first love of Abraham Lincoln.
 The exact nature of the Lincoln–Rutledge relationship has been debated by historians and non-historians since 1866.

-John McNamar (aka McNeil, 1801-1879), was, according to his son, engaged to marry Ann Rutledge.
+John McNamar (aka McNeil, 1801–1879), was, according to his son, engaged to marry Ann Rutledge.
 But McNamar left for New York to bring his family to Illinois and promised to marry Rutledge upon his return.
 According to his son, "While absent he was taken with a fever and was away three years.
 In the meantime Ann and Abraham Lincoln became engaged, thinking my father dead.
 My father, however, returned before the wedding came off."
 For a time Rutledge and McNamar exchanged letters, but his letters became more formal and "less ardent in tone" and eventually ceased completely.
 McNamar (who owned the land on which the Rutledges were tenants) never married Rutledge.
 After she died he married his first wife in 1838.

 Death and burial

 In 1835, a wave of typhoid hit the town of New Salem.
 Ann Rutledge died at the age of 22 on August 25, 1835.
-This sad event left Lincoln severely depressed.
+This left Lincoln severely depressed.
 Historian John Y. Simon reviewed the historiography of the subject and concluded, "Available evidence overwhelmingly indicates that Lincoln so loved Ann that her death plunged him into severe depression."
-An anonymous poem about suicide, The Suicide's Soliloquy, published locally exactly three years after her death, is widely attributed to Lincoln.
+An anonymous poem about suicide, "The Suicide's Soliloquy", published locally exactly three years after her death, is widely attributed to Lincoln.

-Many years later, after Lincoln's first election as President, Isaac Cogdal, Lincoln's old friend, ventured to ask whether it was true that Lincoln had fallen in love with Ann.
-Lincoln replied:
+After Lincoln's first election as president, Isaac Cogdal, a friend of Lincoln's, ventured to ask whether it was true that Lincoln had fallen in love with Ann.
+Lincoln is said to have replied: